Jack Harbaugh: Coaching career

 Harbaugh began as an assistant coach to Jerry Nowak at Perrysburg High School in Perrysburg, Ohio, southwest of Toledo.
 Both sons were born while Harbaugh was in Perrysburg.
 In 1964, Harbaugh was the head coach of Eaton High School football team in Eaton, Ohio.
 His record was 5–4–1, their first winning season in many years.
 In 1965 the team went 6–4.
 In 1966, Harbaugh was the head coach of the Xenia High School football team in Xenia, Ohio.
 His record for the one year that he coached was 8–1–1.
 He received championship honors in the Western Ohio League and was named conference Coach of the Year.

 Harbaugh served as an assistant in various college programs from 1968 to 1981.

 From 1982 to 1986, he served as the head football coach at Western Michigan University and compiled a 25–27–3 record.
 From 1989 to 2002, he was the head football coach at Western Kentucky University.
 During his tenure with the Hilltoppers he posted a 91–68 record, including three 10-win seasons.
 The Hilltoppers were the only team to rank in the top 10 every year in rushing offense from 1991-2002.
 In 2002, the WKU squad won the NCAA Division I-AA national football championship.

 After leaving Western Kentucky, Harbaugh served as an associate athletic director at Marquette University, Milwaukee, Wisconsin, where his son-in-law, Tom Crean, was the head coach of the men's basketball team.
 Harbaugh has also served as an assistant coach at Morehead State University, Bowling Green State University, the University of Iowa, the University of Michigan, Stanford University, the University of Pittsburgh, and the University of San Diego.

 Harbaugh retired in 2006, but served as Stanford's running backs coach in the 2009 Sun Bowl under his son, Jim.
 Jack filled in for Willie Taggart, who had recently been hired as the new head football coach at WKU.

+Following his son Jim's three-game suspension in 2023, Harbaugh unretired to serve as an assistant head coach for Michigan, and would wind up winning the 2024 College Football Playoff National Championship alongside his son.